 Its USP is that it roasts its own coffee and does what has to be the best Eggs Benedict I’ve had in years.
 (Its Eggs Florentine was beaten into second place this summer by a café in Oxford .)
 Seats are generously spaced with tables seating fours and sixes, so if there are just two of you, you don’t feel on top of anyone.

 Service is friendly and unobtrusive and the food is excellent.
 It’s a hidden gem in a line of other hostelries on one of the city’s busiest tourist streets.
 Thankfully tourists don’t get up that early on a Sunday morning so the place was quiet yet busy enough to be lively.

-A walk back to the metro at Déak tér took us through Gozsdu udvar and the Sunday morning bazaar where, had we been in the market, we could have bought anything from a WWII gas mask to the latest in handmade jewelry and leather bags.
+A walk back to the metro at Déak tér took us through Gozsdu udvar and the Sunday morning bazaar where, had we been in the market, we could have bought anything from a WWII gas mask to the latest in handmade jewellery and leather bags.
 But the place was beginning to fill up.
 The tourists were awake and ready to take over the city.
 We’d caught the last of the quiet time by around 11.30am.